rustls/rustls/CONTRIBUTING.md

 ### Small mandatory API

 We should try to keep the API for achieving the most common goals as simple as possible.
-Good models for this are `simpleclient` and `simpleserver`.
+Good models for this are `simple-client` and `simple-server`.
 The purpose of this is to allow people interacting with the library for the first time to make progress.

 ### Safe and sensible defaults